sravani2604/blog/blog/content/blog/Part III - Creating a Build With Azure DevOps Pipelines.md

 ## Create a New Build

-Now you have everything you need to create you build, go to Pipelines on the left, then click the New Pipeline button.
+Now you have everything you need to create your build, go to Pipelines on the left, then click the New Pipeline button.
 On the wizard, select the options as follows:
 1. Location - Click on the 'Use the Visual Designer' link.
 2. Select the Repos that you are using, and the branch it's going to pull from.
 3. Template - Select 'Empty Job' at the top of the selection.
 We will fill it out later.